Exact Rotating Wave Approximation

+It is the relative smoothness of the effective qubit trajectories shown in Fig.~\ref{trajectories} that makes our effective Hamiltonian theory an appealing tool for analyzing complex and perhaps unintuitive pulse shapes.
+In Ref.~\cite{varvelis19}, the formalism developed in this work has been implemented and advanced in an attempt to interpret a set of highly tortuous rotations resulting in simple single-qubit gates for singlet-triplet qubits \cite{cerfontaine14}.

-The above introduction of our effective Hamiltonians is formulated under the assumption that we are provided a smooth envelope function $H_1(t)$.
-For instance, the Hamiltonian (\ref{Hww-3}) is well defined only if the derivatives $\dot H_1$ and $\ddot H_1$ are continuous functions.
-In the following section we discuss the use of kick operators in our effective Hamiltonian theory, which are required for the generic case of non-analytic pulse sequences (such as those shown in Fig.~\ref{trajectories}).
+The above introduction of the exact rotating wave approximation is formulated under the assumption that we are provided a smooth envelope $H_1(t)$, as stated in our assumption (\ref{assumption}).
+Note that, for instance, the Hamiltonian (\ref{Hww-3}) is well defined only if the derivatives $\dot H_1$ and $\ddot H_1$ are non-singular functions.
+Next, after introducing a gauge degree of freedom we consider the case of the envelope not being completely smooth.\footnote{In the present work, the attribute ``completely smooth'' is used to indicate that the function is a member of the $C^\infty$ class, i.e., its derivatives exist to all orders.}